 Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE)

-NASA is scheduled to launch the CAPSTONE mission on June 27, 2022 using Rocket Lab’s Electron rocket.
-It will be launched from Rocket Lab's Launch Complex 1 in New Zealand, the company's primary launch site.
+NASA is launched the CAPSTONE mission on June 28, 2022 using Rocket Lab’s Electron rocket.
+It launched from Rocket Lab's Launch Complex 1 in New Zealand, the company's primary launch site.
 NASA and partners will test new tools for mission planning and operations for exploration missions to the Moon, Mars and other destinations.
+After a little bit of a rocky flight, CAPSTONE successfully reached the lunar orbit that was planned.

 CAPSTONE carries a second flight computer and radio that will determine where the CubeSat is in its orbital path.
 Using NASA’s Lunar Reconnaissance Orbiter (LRO) that has orbited the Moon since 2009, CAPSTONE will communicate directly with LRO and use the data obtained to measure how far it is from LRO and how fast that distance changes.
 That information and its analysis should enable CAPSTONE to determine its position in space.
 The information will be used to evaluate CAPSTONE’s autonomous navigation software.
 This software is called Cislunar Autonomous Positioning System (CAPS).
 If successful, future spacecraft will be able to determine their location without help from Earth.